evidentlyai/evidently/docs/book/get-started/tutorial.md

 ## 6. Define the report output format

-You can render the visualizations directly in the notebook as shown above.
+You can render the visualizations in the notebook as shown above.
 There are also alternative options.

-If you only want to log the calculated metrics and test results, you can export the results as a Python dictionary.
+If you only want to log the metrics and test results, you can get the output as a Python dictionary.

 ```python
 report.as_dict()